Answers to questions for musicians wishing to perform at Whangateau Hall

 How much does it cost to play at Whangateau Hall?

 [NB: This section has changed, and is subject to future change as we learn the best way to make our club sustainable and support our visiting musicians and community!]
 We ask for $70 for hall hire, intermission snacks, and a small donation to the hall committee.
-Club night guests are guaranteed $400 for the evening, with the possibility of bonus based on attendance.
-Full concert artists get all door takings less the $70 hire cost, with the caveat that we will guarantee you take home $200 for the evening, even if only 5 people show up.
+Club night guests are guaranteed $200 for the evening, with the possibility of bonus based on attendance.
+Full concert artists get all door takings less costs, with the caveat that we will guarantee you take home $200 for the evening, even if only 5 people show up.
 We will work the door for you, unless you want to provide someone to do that.
 And we will run the intermission snacks.
 You are expected to help with setting up the hall chairs and help with cleaning the hall afterwards.

 An additional donation to the hall committee is much appreciated, as is an item for our fundraising raffle, such as a CD or other item of merchandise.